tymyrddin/blue-server/source/docs/ids/README.md

 # Introduction

+## What?

-A host-based intrusion detection system (HIDS) is a system that monitors a system on which it is installed to detect an intrusion and/or misuse, and responds by logging the activity and notifying the system administrators.
+A host-based intrusion detection system (HIDS) is a system that monitors a host on which it is installed to detect an intrusion and/or misuse, and responds by logging the activity and notifying the system administrators.

+## Why?

+* Defend against a live attack

+## How?

 * [Samhain](samhain.md)
 * [Maltrail](maltrail.md)